6 Essential Technologies for Today’s Contact Center

 Modern consumers expect companies to know them and anticipate their needs.
 But with service and information dished out over emails, phone, website, texts, and social media, it’s impossible to understand anybody’s experience with your brand without a single customer view (SCV).

-SCV systems like VHT Navigator pull interactions from multiple channels, analyze the data and bring it all together in one user interface.
+SCV systems pull interactions from multiple channels, analyze the data and bring it all together in one user interface.
 When people call in, agents have their account information, purchasing patterns, interests and media preferences.
 They can pick up where other channels left off.